Rushikesh-24/Assembly/README.md

-# Microprocessors and Macro Controllers Lab
+# Microprocessor and Microcontroller Lab

-This repository contains the code and instructions for the Microprocessors and Micro Controllers lab sessions.
-The code is written in Assembly language and is intended to run on a Linux environment.
+This repository contains Assembly language code and instructions for the Microprocessor and Microcontroller lab sessions.
+The code is designed to run in a Linux environment and provides hands-on practice with fundamental concepts.

-## Prerequisites
+### Prerequisites
+Ensure you have the following installed on your Linux-based system:

-- NASM (Netwide Assembler)
+- **NASM** (Netwide Assembler)
-- LD (GNU Linker)
+- **LD** (GNU Linker)
-- A Linux-based operating system
+- **A Linux-based operating system**

-## Getting Started
+### Getting Started

-To run the code, follow these steps:
+Follow these steps to assemble, link, and execute the program:

-1. Assemble the code:
+1. **Assemble the code**:
     ```sh
-    nasm -f elf hello.o
+    nasm -f elf hello.asm -o hello.o
     ```

-2. Link the object file:
+2. **Link the object file**:
     ```sh
-    ld -s -o hello hello.o
-    ```
-    OR
-    ```sh
     ld -m elf_i386 -s -o hello hello.o
     ```

-3. Execute the program:
+3. **Run the executable**:
     ```sh
     ./hello
     ```
+**Note:** Ensure that your system supports 32-bit binaries if you encounter compatibility issues.

-## Lab Exercises
+### Lab Exercises

-Each lab exercise is contained in its own directory with codes numbered in order.
-Note that the [`LAB_B`](./LAB_B) folder contains the code for the other lab work.
+- Each lab exercise is organized in its respective directory.
+- Exercises are sequentially numbered for better understanding.
+- The [`LAB_B`](./LAB_B) folder contains additional lab work and sample codes.

-## Contributing
+### Contributing

-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+We welcome contributions!
+If you find any issues or have suggestions for improvements:
+- Open an issue in this repository.
+- Submit a pull request with a clear description of the changes.

 ## License